WHAT IS THE WORK LIKE FOR A PROCESSOR IN DUTCH HARBOR?

 Apply in person at one of our recruiting locations.
 An in-person interview is required.
 For a list of locations, dates, and times visit https://www.unisea.com/join-our-team/job-listings/

-Dormitory style housing (usually 2-4 per room) and cafeteria-style meals are provided by UniSea.
-A small daily room and board fee are charged for each day an employee works 8 or more hours in a day.
-Blankets, sheets, pillows, and laundry services are supplied by UniSea.
+A small daily room and board fee is charged for each day an employee works 8 or more hours in a day.

 WHAT TYPE OF GEAR DO I NEED FOR THE POSITION?

-Rain pants, raincoat, rubber boots, bump cap, earplugs, gloves, hairnets, and goggles.
+UniSea provides all required work related items like rain pants, raincoat, rubber boots, bump cap, earplugs, gloves, hairnets and goggles.
 Employees must wear ALL raingear and protective equipment as directed during their shifts.

 WHAT SHOULD I BRING TO DUTCH HARBOR?

-- Warm, sturdy, washable work clothes: coat, jeans, sweats, flannel shirts, hat, thermal underwear, and heavy, warm socks.
+• 7 days worth of warm, sturdy, washable work clothes: coat, jeans, sweats, flannel shirts, hat, thermal underwear and heavy, warm socks.

-- Check-in and carry-on luggage are limited, as is storage space.
+• Check-in and carry-on luggage is limited, as is storage space

 WHAT ELSE SHOULD I KNOW ABOUT DUTCH HARBOR?